UK pathologist ‘cannot exclude sex assault’ of Nora Quoirin in Malaysia

 However, Mr Cary said the multiple lacerations and scratches on Nora’s body indicated she had moved through dense undergrowth.
 The cuts on her feet were also “not trivial,” he said.
 Nora’s parents had told the inquest they noticed her feet “didn’t seem to be particularly damaged” when they identified her body.

-Nora’s parents in their testimony earlier had spoke at length about her disabilities, and said she would not have the stamina nor instinct to survive in the jungle on her own.
+Nora’s parents in their testimony earlier had spoken at length about her disabilities and said she would not have the stamina nor instinct to survive in the jungle on her own.

 The inquest is being held via video-conferencing due to the coronavirus pandemic.
 It is expected to conclude next month but a verdict may likely only be delivered next year.